xiaoyingpu/csci208/13_infinite_list.md

 To run: in Emacs, `M-x`, select `cider-jack-in` to start REPL.
 For using cider in Emacs, see @brave2015.

-Inspired by CSCI 208 class notes.
+Inspired by CSCI 208 class notes; see [stackoverflow](http://stackoverflow.com/questions/4992298/clojure-lazy-sequence-usage) for usage of `lazy-seq`.